-An avoidable cost is a cost that you can eliminate by not engaging in or no longer performing an activity.
+An avoidable cost is a cost that can be eliminated by not engaging in or no longer performing an activity.
 For example, if you choose to close a production line, then the cost of the building in which it is housed is now an avoidable cost, because you can sell the building.
 The avoidable cost concept is crucial when engaging in cost reduction activities.

 In general, a variable cost is considered to be an avoidable cost, while a fixed cost is not considered to be an avoidable cost.
 In the very short term, many costs are considered to be fixed and therefore unavoidable.